-where $\hat{\sigma}_i^z$ and $\hat{\sigma}_i^x$ are Pauli matrices acting on site $i$, the periodic boundary condition means $\hat{\sigma}_{L+1}^z \equiv \hat{\sigma}_1^z$, and $J$ denotes the strength of the nearest-neighbor (NN) Ising interaction, $g$ denotes transverse field strength, $h$ denotes longitudinal field strength.
-Throughout this work we set $J=1$ as the energy unit and concentrate on the ferromagnetic regime where $g<J$.
+where $\hat{\sigma}_i^z$ and $\hat{\sigma}_i^x$ are Pauli matrices acting on site $i$, the periodic boundary condition assures $\hat{\sigma}_{L+1}^z \equiv \hat{\sigma}_1^z$, and $J$ is the strength of the nearest-neighbor (NN) Ising interaction, $g$ is the transverse field strength, $h$ is the longitudinal field strength.
+Throughout this work, we set $J=1$ as the unit of energy and focus on the ferromagnetic regime $g<J$.

-We start from the false vacuum state $\vert \Omega\rangle$, obtained as the ground state of the TLFIM with a tiny longitudinal field $h=-0.01$ via exact diagonalization, and observe the dynamics under Hamiltonian (\ref{eq.H}) with positive $h$ \footnote{Although the definitions of the false vacuum in Refs.~\cite{PhysRevB.104.L201106} and \cite{Lagnese2024} differ slightly, they yield essentially the same results in our work.}.
-First, in Fig.~\ref{fig:phasediagram}(a), we observe the minimum return probability, $\min \left(P_{\text{ret}}(t) \right)$, where $P_{\text{ret}}(t)\equiv \vert \langle \Omega \vert e^{-i \hat{H} t} \vert\Omega\rangle \vert^2$, over a time window of $400$ (in units of $J^{-1}$).
-The results clearly reveal whether the system lies within the false vacuum decay regime around $h=2J/n$ or not, where $n$ is a positive integer between 1 and the system size: the false vacuum decay will significantly suppress the minimum return probability to a vanishing value.
-Next, in Fig.~\ref{fig:phasediagram}(b), we present the sub-leading overlap between the initial false vacuum state and an eigenstate of the Hamiltonian (\ref{eq.H}), defined as
+Starting from the false vacuum state $\vert \Omega\rangle$, obtained as the ground state of the TLFIM with a tiny longitudinal field (e.g., $h=-0.01$) via exact diagonalization, the dynamics under Hamiltonian (\ref{eq.H}) is tracked at a positive $h$ \footnote{Although the definitions of the false vacuum in Refs.~\cite{PhysRevB.104.L201106} and \cite{Lagnese2024} differ slightly, they yield essentially the same results in our work.}.